 My first time visiting the Cannes Film Festival was back in 2010 when I was still a student.
 I remember quite vividly strutting down the main boulevard (La Croisette) in my ‘finest Primark’ dress, thinking I was the bees knees and eagerly looking out for A-list celebs.
-This year I returned to the festival with a very different wardrobe and an actual income!
+In 2018, I returned to the festival with a very different wardrobe and an actual income!
 Hurrah!
 The trip was a suprise present for my boyfriend who is a massive film buff.
 This was not a selfish gift in any way! 😉

 Is it Worth Attending the Cannes Film Festival?

 I debated over this for a long time.
 There are many websites and blogs out there that would recommend that it’s not worth going if your are not part of the film industry.
 I would tend to disagree with this.
 From celeb spotting to free film screenings on the beach, if you are a film fan there is more than enough to keep you entertained.